Domain Name Transfer Checklist and Guide

 - Unlock your Domain Name: A Domain Name being "unlocked" means that your current registrar will remove any statuses from your domain that would prevent a transfer.
 If you are familiar with WHOIS, you can verify that your domain is unlocked if it has a status of "ok", or so long as a status of neither "clientTransferProhibited" or "pendingDelete" is set for the domain.
 If the domain has a status of "pendingDelete" there is nothing you can do to transfer the domain.
-Even if your domain is locked, you can still complete your order with us and our system will check every 15 minutes for the domain to be unlocked and proceed with the transfer process once the unlocking is complete.

 - Administrative contact email availability: Make sure you have access to the administrative contact email address associated with the domain in WHOIS.
 As detailed below, our system is required to email this address with a link to verify the domain transfer.

 - Remove WHOIS ID Privacy: We typically recommend removing domain WHOIS privacy services prior to transfer.
 This is not always a requirement, but some registrars do not permit transfers if privacy services are used.
 Additionally, some privacy services shield the administrative email addresses associated with the domain in WHOIS, and we therefore cannot complete the step above.
 You can leave the privacy service on for your domain if you are sure that your registrar will still permit the transfer, and you verify that you can receive email addressed to the administrative contact address in WHOIS.